BootleggersROM/ExtraStuff/docs/bootleg_share_xda_thread_template.md

 # Xda Thread template (Recommended)

-Please, read the comments on the code given below, so you can customize on your way.
+Please, read the comments on the code given below, so you can customize it on your way.
 Also, to make the thread format better, be sure to copy the code in Raw mode instead of the markdown below.

 Please notice that
 ```